google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

 small set of mirrors, such that partial reflection support is achieved for many declarations, without the cost of having many mirror classes.

+# Appendix

+## Environment variables

+The reflectable code generator uses environment variables to control the emission of warnings and choose the language version for the formatter.

+For the variables that are used to silence warnings, any non-empty setting can be used.
+If there is no value for such a variable in the environment, or it is the empty string, the warning will be emitted if and when the corresponding situation arises.
+If the variable setting is a non-empty string then the warning will never be emitted.

+- `REFLECTABLE_SUPPRESS_BAD_SUPERCLASS`: Warning that a reflector is not a direct subclass of `Reflectable`, and hence it will not work.
+- `REFLECTABLE_SUPPRESS_BAD_NAME_PATTERN`: Warning that a capability that depends on a namePattern does not have one.
+- `REFLECTABLE_SUPPRESS_BAD_METADATA`: Warning that a capability that depends on metadata has metadata of a kind which cannot be used.
+- `REFLECTABLE_SUPPRESS_BAD_REFLECTOR_CLASS`: Warning that a given class is an indirect subtype of `Reflectable`, which is never useful.
+- `REFLECTABLE_SUPPRESS_UNSUPPORTED_TYPE`: Warning that reflection is
+  attempted on a kind of type which isn't supported (for example, a type variable).
+- `REFLECTABLE_SUPPRESS_UNUSED_REFLECTOR`: Warning that a given reflector does not match anything, which probably means that it is incorrect.
+- `REFLECTABLE_SUPPRESS_ALL_WARNINGS`: Shared setting that disables all warnings.

+Finally, it is possible to specify the language version which will be used by the formatter when the generated code is formatted:

+- `REFLECTABLE_FORMATTER_LANGUAGE_VERSION`: Specify the language version
+  which will be used by the formatter that formats the generated code.
+  The supported format is `[0-9]+\.[0-9]+`.
+For example, `export REFLECTABLE_FORMATTER_LANGUAGE_VERSION=3.7`.

 # References

  1. Gilad Bracha and David Ungar.
 "Mirrors: design principles for